 Trauma organizes survival responses in the lower brain structures and disorganizes cognitive functions in the neocortex.

 In other words, normal thinking goes offline while "fight, flight and freeze" take over.
 We may vascilate between these three "f's"—or between hyper-arousal (fight and flight) and hypo-arousal (freeze).
 Sometimes we just get really stuck in one of these modes... such as freeze or shock.

 One of the hallmarks of shock is the inability to feel much about the traumatic event… or anything else.
 I remember my first counselor (about a week after disclosure) telling me he was quite impressed with how I was handling the situation.
 He said he was we used to women smashing things in his office.
-He said something like, “this is the most civil and intellectual conversation I’ve ever had with the wife of a sex addict before.”
+He said something like, “this is the most civil conversation I’ve ever had with the wife of a sex addict before.”